pgorman/dangerjaunt/minirules.md

 #### 1. Control Weather ####

-The caster can summon or stop rainfall, tornadoes, create unusually high or low temperatures, clear the sky or summon clouds into being.
+The caster calls down rain or drains it away, parches the ground or freezes the air, calms the waves or swirls up a cyclone.

 #### 2. Disintegrate ####

-The caster atomizes one specific target --- a door, a peasant, a statue --- to dust.
+The caster atomizes one specific target --- a door, a peasant, a statue --- into a scant shower of dust.
-Magical materials are not disintegrated, and living creatures (such as the aforementioned peasant) get a saving throw.
+Magical materials ignore disintegration, and living creatures get a saving throw.
-The Disintegrate spell cannot be dispelled.
+Dispel Magic fails to restore the pile of dust to its original form.
 Range: 6'', duration: permanent.

 #### 3. Geas ####

-If the victim fails his saving throw, the caster sets a task for him.
+The caster imposes a mission on the subject, winds him up and (failing a saving throw) speeds him on his course.
-A victim who ignores the task altogether will die.
+A victim who ignores the task altogether slowly withers and dies.
 Range: 3'', duration: until complete.

 #### 4. Invisible Stalker ####

 This spell summons an Invisible Stalker with 8 HD.
-The stalker performs one task as commanded by the caster, regardless of how long the task takes or how far the stalker must travel.
+The stalker completes one task by command of the caster, regardless of how long, twisted, or bloody a road it must travel to reach that goal.
-The stalker cannot be banished by Dispel Magic; it must be killed in order to end its mission.
+Dispel Magic does not banish the stalker; kill it to end its mission.

 #### 5. Reincarnation ####